 - Multiple special topics courses including wound care management and respiratory considerations for the patient with neurologic impairment

-- 89% of residents (8 out of 9) have successfully completed the residency program
+- 91% of residents have successfully completed the residency program

 - 100% of residency graduates have passed the American Board of Physical Therapy Specialties (ABPTS) Certification Examination in Neurology

-- 100% of residency graduates have become mentors in clinical practice within 12 months of graduation.
+- 75% of residency graduates have participated in teaching activities within 12 months of graduation.

 Magee Rehabilitation Hospital